Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 ![alt text](image-27.png)

-Clicking on the function name even sends you to a page **that has all the overloads on it**.
+Clicking on either of those functions even sends you to the same page **that has all the overloads on it**.
 Were these pages made by different people who didn't communicate with each other or look at the final product at all?

-Oh yeah, one other thing about those function signatures. **Did you notice that they don't include the return type?** There isn't even a distinction between methods that return \<a value\> and methods that return nothing at all.
-I don't even understand how this happens.
+Oh yeah, one other thing about those function signatures.
+Did you notice that they **don't include the return type?** There isn't even a distinction between methods that return \<a value\> and methods that return nothing at all.
+I don't understand how this happens.
 Did they forget?
 Is something broken and nobody noticed?
 Why do I have to click to a new webpage and view the code snippet of the function declaration to even know what the return type is?

 Anyway, even once you get to the method pages, the documentation is wildly inconsistent.
 Some of it is fantastic and detailed, some of it leaves you scratching your head.
 The official description of their own API is titled "Remarks".
 While that *is* hilarious, it kinda gives away how much effort they felt like putting in.